Up the Junction (The Wednesday Play): Reception

 Audience research found that the programme was viewed by about 10 million people.
 The BBC received 400 complaints about the broadcast, mostly about its bad language and depiction of abortion.
-Christian morality campaigner Mary Whitehouse, responding to Up the Junction, wrote in her book Cleaning-up TV (1967):"The sooner these terrible back-street abortionists are put out of business the better!
+Christian morality campaigner Mary Whitehouse, responding to Up the Junction, wrote in her book Cleaning-up TV (1967):The sooner these terrible back-street abortionists are put out of business the better!
 True.
 But what about a play which would make it clear that any kind of abortion, legal or otherwise, has dangers to mental and bodily health far greater than natural childbirth.
-How about a programme which demonstrate that clean living could cut out a great deal of this problem at the root?"
+How about a programme which demonstrates that clean living could cut out a great deal of this problem at the root?

 Some commentators objected to the merging of documentary elements with drama at the time of the play's transmission, but Loach rejected the criticism, stating that "we were very anxious for our plays not to be considered dramas but as continuations of the news."
 Loach went on to use the same technique of including documentary elements in the 1966 television play Cathy Come Home.

 The antagonism to the play included the upper echelons of the BBC itself.
 A proposal to repeat the play was rejected by the governors in the summer of 1966 who noted the "great offence" the piece had caused at its first screening.
 Trade unionist Dame Anne Godwin, a BBC governor who had herself not seen the play, was minuted at a meeting in June 1966 as complaining of "too great a tendency ... to concentrate on the 'sick' elements in society as sources from which to illustrate contemporary problems."

 The play contributed to the debate leading up to the Abortion Act 1967, which legalised the termination of a pregnancy in the UK.
 Tony Garnett, whose work on the project was more extensive than his formal brief as story editor, commented in 2013 about the "very, very personal" nature of this play.
 When Garnett was a child, his mother had died following a back-street abortion, and his father died by suicide less than a month later.

 A film version based on Dunn's original short stories was released in 1968.
 In 2011, the television play was included in the 6 DVD box set, Ken Loach at the BBC.